-Your education is one of the most important investments you will ever make.
-When you choose a college, you are choosing your future.
+College is one of the most important investments you will ever make.
 Our advice – be deliberate.
 Weigh the options.
 Make comparisons.
-When you are ready to make your decision, we’re confident you’ll find yourself at Simpson College.
+When you are ready to make your decision, we’re confident you’ll find yourself at SC.

-Upon acceptance to Simpson you are automatically considered for all merit scholarships.
-Our merit scholarships are awarded based on your academic and personal success.
-Below is a chart with minimum scholarship ranges for incoming first-year students:
+When you are accepted, you are automatically considered for all merit scholarships.
+We award them based on your academic and personal success.
+This chart shows you the minimum scholarship ranges for incoming first-year students for Fall 2020.

-We know that all students bring a unique set of talents to our community.
-You are more than a test score and high school transcript.
-We will review each student individually and prepare a financial aid award specifically for you.
+We review each student individually and prepare a financial aid award specifically for you.

 Need-based grants and loans are also available.
 To be considered for need-based financial aid, you must file the FAFSA by July 1.